 Who is Eligible for a PAN Card?

-As per the clauses of the Income Tax Act, Indian residents under the following categories are eligible to hold a PAN card-
+According to the Income Tax Act, Indian residents who fall into the following categories are eligible to obtain a PAN card:

-Apart from this, NRIs (Non-Residents of India), PIOs (Person of Indian Origin), OCIs (Overseas Citizens of India), cardholders as well as foreigners who come under the picture of the Income Tax Act of 1961 are eligible to apply for a PAN card.
-Additionally, parents can apply for a PAN card on behalf of their minor kids.
+In addition, NRIs (Non-Resident Indians), PIOs (Person of Indian Origin), OCIs (Overseas Citizens of India), cardholders, and foreigners who fall under the purview of the Income Tax Act of 1961 are eligible to apply for a PAN card.
+Furthermore, parents can apply for a PAN card on behalf of their minor children.

 When is a PAN Card Used?

-You can use a PAN card as proof of identity apart from an AADHAR card, voter ID card.
-PAN cards are accepted for several different kinds of financial transactions.
+Aside from an AADHAR card or voter ID card, you can use a PAN card as proof of identity.
+PAN cards are accepted for a variety of financial transactions.

-PAN card is mandatory for individuals and entities who are eligible to file their IT returns.
+Individuals and entities who are eligible to file IT returns must have a PAN card.

-There are times when the TDS deducted is higher than the actual expected tax to be paid.
-In such cases, a taxpayer can claim the excess amount by linking the PAN card to his/her bank account.
+There are times when the TDS deducted exceeds the actual tax to be paid.
+In such cases, the excess amount can be claimed by linking the PAN card to the taxpayer’s bank account.

 Open a bank account

-You can open a bank account easily by submitting necessary documents like a PAN card.
+You can easily open a bank account by submitting the necessary documents, such as a PAN card